File Format Specification for Altimetry, GMB, Mass Budget

 Note in particular that the Greenland ice sheet is specified by 'GRIS' only (not GIS,GrIS,etc)

 These are all case sensitive.
 Do not zero pad basin strings with numerical values ie '01' instead of '1'.
 Please take care to get these strings exact.
-For more information on the drainage basins used please see this link.
+For more information on the drainage basins used please see this section.

 6areaDrainage Region Area (in square kilometres).
 This is the full area of the region chosen in column 5.A numerical value in units of Km2.
 Float or Integer, ie '11892542' or '11892542.0'.
 Do not include units, other text or the quote marks.
 Do not use exponential formats such as : '1.1892542e+06'.
 Do not use commas in the number such as '11,892,542'